 \subsection{DDoS Study using ML-based AD}

 The most related class of prior work are those also detect DDoS attacks with ML-AD models.

-Most prior work in this class train some form of ML-AD models, such as one-class SVM models (\cite{ocsvm1,ocsvm2,ocsvm3}) and neural network models (autoencoder~\cite{N-BaIoT}, GRU network~\cite{DIOT} and multiple models such as fuzzy ARTMAP~\cite{Jun01a}), with benign traffic and detect attacks by looking for deviations from these benign traffic.
-Since these prior work mostly test their models with limited datasets including simulation~\cite{ocsvm3,Jun01a}, lab traffic~\cite{ocsvm1,ocsvm2,N-BaIoT,DIOT} and DARPA/MIT dataset~\cite{ocsvm1}, it is not clear how well their methods could work in real-world production environment (\cite{Gates06a,Sommer10a}). \xun{If we have a strong claim on real world attack data is better, we better actually discuss that in the paper.
-People can ask how real world attack data is better, is it very different from lab generated? or is it really very different from the out-dated DARPA/MIT dataset?
-2019-12-01} \hang{Need-Discussion.
-Our claim is not real world data is better than lab data.
-Our claim is conclusion from small environment like lab cannot be generalized to setting of larger scale like production (I cited two prior work in intro supporting this).
-Thus prior work's conclusion do not reflect how ML work in production while ours do because they use lab traffic and we use production traffic.
-I revise this subsection to make this explicit.
-2019-12-03} Moreover, they usually do not interpret their models' detection decision nor explore why their models work or not work in detecting certain DDoS attacks.
+Most prior work in this class train some form of ML-AD models, such as one-class SVM models (\cite{ocsvm1,ocsvm2,ocsvm3}) and neural network models (\cite{N-BaIoT,DIOT,DIOT}) with benign traffic and detect attacks by looking for deviations from these benign traffic.
+Since these prior work mostly test their models with limited datasets including simulation~\cite{ocsvm3,Jun01a}, lab traffic~\cite{ocsvm1,ocsvm2,N-BaIoT,DIOT} and DARPA/MIT dataset~\cite{ocsvm1}, it is not clear how well their methods could work in real-world production environment (\cite{Gates06a,Sommer10a}).
+Moreover, they usually do not interpret their models' detection decision nor explore why their models work or not work in detecting certain DDoS attacks.